zouharvi/mff-student/language_data_resources/questions.md

 - Books - there's plenty of them, but only usually aligned on chapter/paragraph level
 - System messages/localization - usually paragraph/sentence aligned, usually lots of language pairs, very IT domain specific
 - Subtitles - widely available, phrase aligned, but usually direct speech domain
+- ..
+OPUS
 Tools: fast_align, hunalign, Giza, Giza++, IBM models

-## Questions on treebanking
+# Questions on treebanking

 ### Either assign Penn Treebank POS tags to words in a given English sentence (short tagset documentation of Penn Treebank tags will be available to you), or assign CNK-style morphological tags to words in a given Czech sentence (short tagset documentation will be available to you).
 You can choose the language.
 Ok.
+TODO

 ### Draw a dependency tree for a given Czech or English sentence.
 Ok.
+TODO

 ### Draw a phrase-structure tree for a given Czech or English sentence.
-Ok..
-STUDY
+Ok.
+TODO

 ### Name at least four treebanks and describe their main properties.
 - Penn Treebank - first one, constituency